leonnis12/itecCTF2023/README.md

 # Usa Secreta:
 - Flag: ITEC{A1_INTR4T_P3_USA_D1N_SP1TE3}

-## Challange description:
+## Challenge description:
 >Poti sa gasesti usa secreta?
 Poate te ajuta vreun header
 >http://64.226.75.15:60123

 ## Write up
-The challange description was a big hint, as the backdoor referenced was an Remote Shell exploit, we could identify as viable through the headers of the webpage.
+The challenge description was a big hint, as the backdoor referenced was an Remote Shell exploit, we could identify as viable through the headers of the webpage.
 >X-Powered-By: PHP/8.1.0-dev

 __Reference:__